Need some medicine cabinet organization ideas and inspiration? Check out my medicine cabinet makeover!

 This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-Option 2: Deterra Drug Deactivation System
+Option 2: Use the Deterra Drug Deactivation System

 A few months back, I noticed these black Deterra bags in a bin in the lobby of our church.
-They were giving them away to church members, so I took a few home and tucked them away until it was time to declutter our medications.
+They were giving them away to church members, so I took a few home and tucked them away until it was time to declutter medications.

 In a simple 3-step process, drugs are deactivated by placing them in a Deterra pouch, adding water, shaking and throwing it away.
 This system deactivates prescription drugs, pills, patches, liquids, creams and films.
 By rendering the drugs inert, it’s safe to dispose of the bag’s contents without harming the environment.

 This is a great solution if you only have a few bottles of medications to dispose of.
 I didn’t have nearly enough Dettera bags on hand to dispose of my massive pile of decluttered medicines.

 Option 3: Use a Drug Store Medication Disposal Bin

 Little-known fact: most drug stores offer a safe place to dispose of unused and expired medications.

 When I started calling around to inquire about this solution, I discovered that the CVS about a mile from my house has a medication disposal bin.